Pylons/pyramid/docs/narr/project.rst

 While it's possible to create a :mod:`repoze.bfg` application completely manually, it's usfeul to be able to create a "skeleton" :mod:`repoze.bfg` application using an application skeleton generator.
-"Skelton" projects can be created using the ``paster create`` command in conjunction with :term:`Paste` templates.
+"Skeleton" projects can be created using the ``paster create`` command in conjunction with :term:`Paste` templates.
 Various project templates that come with :mod:`repoze.bfg` make different configuration assumptions about what type of application you're trying